Davidvandijcke/davidvandijcke.github.io/_pages/research.md

 1) Job Market Paper
 2) Free Discontinuity Regression
 3) Metric-Space Conditional Means
-4) all items whose venue contains "Revise and Resubmit"
+4) all R&Rs (any field)
-5) all Econometrics publications (econ_pubs)
+5) all Econometrics publications

-Safe-mode friendly:
-- No 'where_exp', 'group_by', 'push', or 'continue'
-- Use simple if/contains and a 'printed' guard to avoid duplicates within Selected
+We do case-insensitive checks by assigning downcased helpers, which is safe in GitHub Pages (no filters inside where_exp).
 {%- endcomment -%}

 {% assign all_items = site.publications | concat: site.wps %}